Sadaf-naaz/codeAnalysis/README.md

-# DevFlow - Distributed Code Quality Platform
+# codespec - Distributed Code Quality Platform

 A microservices-based platform for code analysis and quality assessment using AI-powered tools.